soandsoSwEn/synop-application/README.md

 1. Download Synop Application
 2. Upload the ‘synop-application’ directory to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…)
 3. Use composer to install the library.
-In the plugin folder, execute the command ```bash php composer.phar install ```
+In the plugin folder, execute the command ```php composer.phar install ```
 4. Activate Synop Application from your Plugins page